Burano is an island located in Venice Lagoon,

 tradition, handing down the "punto Burano" to posterity.
 Then was

-found a school in Burano, supported by the Queen of
+found a school in Burano island, supported by the Queen of

 Italy, Margherita di Savoia.